 Making Bordeaux Fungicide

-There are two types of lime that you can use in your preparation.
-Hydrated lime is calcium hydroxide and is used to make plaster among other things.
-Slaked lime is calcium oxide, and once introduced to water, it becomes calcium hydroxide.
-You need to soak the slaked lime before using it (dissolve it at 1 pound slaked lime per gallon of water).
+Hydrated lime, or slaked lime, is calcium hydroxide and is used to make plaster among other things.
+You need to soak the hydrated/slaked lime before using it (dissolve it at 1 pound slaked lime per gallon of water).

 You can start your Bordeaux fungicide preparation with a slurry of sorts.
 Use 1 pound copper in 1 gallon of water and mix it in a glass jar that you can seal.